Configuring PostgreSQL on Amazon RDS / Aurora

 Make sure to enable logical decoding for a PostgreSQL RDS instance following the PostgreSQL documentation.

-AWS RDS PostgreSQL v10+ comes pre-configured with pgoutput and logical replication, so all you have to do is enable them as follows:
+AWS RDS PostgreSQL v10+ comes pre-configured with logical replication, so all you have to do is enable it as follows:

 1. To get started, go to the AWS RDS console.